tchatzi/Authen-TOTP/README.md

 # ACKNOWLEDGEMENTS

 Github user j256 for his example implementation

+Github users teodesian and mdeweerd for their PRs

 Gryphon Shafer <gryphon@cpan.org> for his [Auth::GoogleAuth](https://metacpan.org/pod/Auth%3A%3AGoogleAuth) module that does mostly the same job, but I discovered after I had written